Devhtkb/Appl-iMug-Advertisement-Parody/README.md

 # iMug Advertisement Parody

-A personal project focused on **skill acquisition** and high-fidelity production.
+A personal project focused on **skill development** and high-fidelity production.
 This project was conceptualized, modeled, and rendered in two weeks.

 > **Note:** Original music and voicelines were removed due to licensing/permissions.